cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 * Remove application — click <span class="notranslate"> _Delete_ </span> button and confirm the action in a pop-up.
 * Change Node.js version — choose Node.js version from a drop-down.
 * Change Application mode — choose application mode from a drop-down.
 Available modes are <span class="notranslate"> _Production_ </span> and <span class="notranslate"> _Development_ </span> .
-* Specify Application root — specify in a field a physical address to the application on a server that corresponds with its URI.
+* Application root — specify in a field a physical address to the application on a server that corresponds with its URI.
-* Specify Application URL — specify in a field an HTTP/HTTPS link to the application.
+* Application URL — specify in a field an HTTP/HTTPS link to the application.
-* Specify Application startup file — specify as <span class="notranslate"> NAME.js file </span> .
+* Application startup file — specify as <span class="notranslate"> NAME.js file </span>.
+* Passenger log file — starting from LVE Manager 5.1.0-2 you can set paths to Passenger logs for Node.js applications via UI (or using [cloudlinux-selector](/command-line_tools/#node-js-selector) utility).
 * Run <span class="notranslate"> npm install command </span> — click <span class="notranslate"> _Run npm install_ </span> button to install the package(s) described in the <span class="notranslate"> package.json </span> file.
 * Add Environment variables — click <span class="notranslate"> _Add Variable_ </span> and specify a name and a value.